"Proclaim Liberty throughout all the land unto all the inhabitants thereof"

 After the divisive Civil War, Americans sought a symbol of unity.
 The flag became one such symbol, and the Liberty Bell another.
 To help heal the wounds of the war, the Liberty Bell would travel across the country.

-ushistory.org has an entire section devoted to the Bell and its history.
-Visit The Liberty Bell Homepage.
-Read the history of the Bell, see pictures from its 1915 cross-country journey, read quotes, and find out all the facts about this cherished symbol of liberty world-wide.Location: Liberty Bell Center, 6th & Market Street (Map)
+Visit our Liberty Bell site for a detailed history of the Bell, pictures from its 1915 cross-country journey, and all the facts about this cherished international symbol of liberty.